-The objective of this project is to provide training for Extension educators in IPM that is tailored for the production system and specific pests in vegetable production under protected environments (greenhouses and high tunnels).
-The intent is that this will lead to an increase in the adoption of IPM by growers, with its potential to reduce pesticide use and improve product quality.
+The objective of this project was to provide training for Extension educators in IPM tailored for the production system and specific pests in vegetable production under protected environments (greenhouses and high tunnels).
+The intent was to lead to an increase in the adoption of IPM by growers, with its potential to reduce pesticide use and improve product quality.

 Overall performance targets: 20 Extension educators will co-train with growers in greenhouse vegetable IPM to provide grower support; 10 will conduct educational programming for 150 growers; 8 will create an IPM plan with a grower then demonstrate it for 160 growers.
 Thirty growers will document an increase in IPM in their vegetable greenhouses.

-As this project encourages education at several levels, we have tried to include a variety of educational approaches within the project.
-Training for Extension educators includes archived webinars to allow visual, and repeatable, training.
-This is coupled with resources that relate to the webinar topics as well as other topics requested by the educators that can be accessed as needed.
-A face-to-face discussion based training program is included to help develop support among educators and other resource people.
-Training for growers by educators is by the more traditional seminar talk and question approach but presented with a greenhouse tour to encourage more discussion and experiential learning.
+As this project encouraged education at several levels, we tried to include a variety of educational approaches within the project.
+Training for Extension educators included archived webinars to allow visual, and repeatable, training.
+This was coupled with resources that relate to the webinar topics as well as other topics requested by the educators that can be accessed as needed.
+A face-to-face discussion based training program was included to help develop support among educators and other resource people.
+Training for growers by educators was by the more traditional seminar talk and question approach but was paired with a greenhouse tour to encourage more discussion and experiential learning.

 1) 80 Cornell Cooperative Educators will learn about the Greenhouse Vegetable IPM training program.